izzy-robinson/msc-thesis/The First Quantum Local Friendliness Inequality.md

 \langle \psi | A_1 \otimes B_1 + A_1 \otimes B_2 + A_2 \otimes B_1 - A_2 \otimes B_2 | \psi \rangle \leq  \langle \psi | 2\sqrt{2}\mathbf{1} | \psi \rangle
 \end{equation}

-Since this must hold for all $| \psi \rangle $, this means the operator must be positive semidefinite (PSD).
+Since this must hold for all $| \psi \rangle $, it means the operator must be positive semidefinite (PSD).
 This is already one step forwards.

 \begin{equation}
 X = 2\sqrt{2}\mathbf{1} - A_1 \otimes B_1 - A_1 \otimes B_2 - A_2 \otimes B_1 + A_2 \otimes B_2 \geq 0